md-zaman/jenkins-learning/Notes.md

 42. Create a Jenkins job to upload your DB to AWS

+a.
 Select freestyle project and name it as you want.
-We will name it 'backup-to-aws'
+We will name it
+    'backup-to-aws'
-Select on 'this project is parameterised' and select the 'String Parameter'
+b.
+Select on 'this project is parameterised' and select the 'String
+    Parameter'
+c.
+Look at the script and first add those parameters which are not
+    secret. (exclude the sql pass and aws secret key for now) Add the parameter as directed earlier
+d.
+For secrets scroll down and find 'Build Environment' and select
+    'Use secret texts or files'
+    You will get a 'Binding' option
+    Select 'Secret file' here
+    You will get the dropdown here.
+This is coming from 'credentials' you have defined earlier
+    So, add sql password and the aws secret key
+e.
+Scroll down further you will get a 'Build' section and select from
+    the dropdown 'Execute shell script on remote host using ssh' You will get the remote host the password of which you have added earlier.
+    Now, in the 'Command' section, add the command with the parameters you have mentioned above:
+    /tmp/script.sh $MYSQL_HOST $MYSQL_PASSWORD $DATABASE_NAME $AWS_SECRET_KEY $AWS_BUCKET_NAME
+    Save the job and execute it